BRAIN-NTNU/WorkshopAI-Cognite-V22/README.md

 ### Inspection points 🕵🏼‍️

-In Cognite have robots walking out in industrial areas.
+In Cognite we have robots walking out in industrial areas.
 In most cases we only want to make predictions at certain inspection points, and not at every frame.
 We also usually do not want to make predictions on the robot itself, as this restricts us to smaller and faster neural networks like the SSDLite model.
 In order to run big models, we push that work to the cloud.
 As a first step towards predictions in the cloud, you first need to store the images.
 In this task you